How to Save for Early Retirement

 Not only is house hacking entirely possible, but also lots of people do it!
 And remember, by completely eliminating your monthly housing payment, you just literally saved – on average – 33% of your monthly spending.
 And all of that money that can be socked away for your early retirement!
 Plus, if you own your home, you’re also building equity.

-How to Save by Cutting Your Transportation Costs
+How to Save for Early Retirement by Cutting Your Transportation Costs

 If you think saving for early retirement by cutting your transportation costs is impossible, think again!
 You know that bright red 2021 BMW you’ve been coveting?
 You don’t need it.
 It’s another wealth trap, a shiny status symbol that in no way helps you build wealth.
 It’s a losing investment all around.